aldanadp/aldanadp/README.md

-This is a BooksStore where you can check and buy books online- It works with APIs.
+This is a BooksStore where you can check and buy books online - It works with APIs.

 [![GitHub Repo](https://github.com/aldanadp/bookstore-adp)
 <br>